atsis98/academic-kickstart/content/project/kharagpur/index.md

 The setup remains the same, except for the temperature of the fluid at the inlet, which is changed to 304.25 K, the supercritical temperature of CO2.
 However, at the supercritical pressure and temperature, the simulation in Fluent did not behave as expected, even if the outlet boundary condition is changed.
 So far, the NIST Real gas tables have been linked with the Fluent console.
 Since the results were not satisfactory, a different approach was required.

-Necessary properties such as density and thermal conductivity were explicitly exported from REFPROP into MS-Excel, and their variations with temperature were plotted.
+Fundamental properties such as density and thermal conductivity were explicitly exported from REFPROP into MS-Excel, and their variations with temperature were plotted.
 Using the trend line feature of Excel, the approximate polynomials for the respective graphs were extracted, as shown below:

 {{< figure src="fig3.png" title="Figure 4: Physical properties as plotted in Excel" numbered="false" lightbox="false" height=750 width=750 >}}